 Because of many things, Chino Hills is a great place for families with children to consider.
 First of all, many other families with children live here, making Chino Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Chino Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Chino Hills’s overall crime rate is lower than average for the country.

 Chino Hills is an extremely ethnically-diverse city.
 The people who call Chino Hills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chino Hills residents report their race to be White, followed by Asian.
+The greatest number of Chino Hills residents report their race to be Asian, followed by White.
 Chino Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.94% of the city’s residents.
-Important ancestries of people in Chino Hills include English, Irish, Italian, and European.
+People of Hispanic or Latino origin account for 28.75% of the city’s residents.
+Important ancestries of people in Chino Hills include German, Irish, English, Italian, and French.

 The most common language spoken in Chino Hills is English.
 Other important languages spoken here include Spanish and Chinese.